 Collaborative Efforts to Advocate for Northwest Colorado’s Energy Future

-The Northwest Colorado Energy Initiative, or NCEI, established in 2022 by then Senator Bob Rankin, is a collective response to a pivotal moment in Northwest Colorado’s history.
+The Northwest Colorado Energy Initiative, or NCEI, established in 2022, is a collective response to a pivotal moment in Northwest Colorado’s history.
 Our mission is clear: to secure a replacement for coal that upholds our standard of living by ensuring energy affordability, job retention and competitive wages.

 VIEW A GUEST COLUMN IN STEAMBOAT’S PILOT & TODAY.